 The inflorescence is a loose branched cluster atop each stem (a cyme) that has 3 to 15 flowers.
 At the base of each cyme are small green bracts.

 The flowers are fragrant and open at night, closing in the bright light of morning.
 They are also perfect, unlike some other Silenes.
-The calyx is tubular, more that 1/2 inch long with 10 prominent nerves in dark green, 5 of which have long thin extended fingers which cover the lower parts of the corolla.
+The calyx is tubular, more than 1/2 inch long with 10 prominent nerves in dark green, 5 of which have long thin extended fingers which cover the lower parts of the corolla.
 The calyx tube inflates when in flower.
 The corolla is white, sometime with pink tinges, and has 5 clawed narrow lobes that are deeply cut at the rounded, slightly ragged, tips.
 In the center is a ring of small white appendages.
 There are 10 stamens and 3 styles, none of which are exserted beyond the corolla throat.
 The flower stalk and calyx are covered with sticky glandular hair.

 Seed: Fertile flowers produce an ovoid seed capsule, constricted at the mouth, which has 6 recurved teeth.
 Inside the capsule are a large number of dark grayish-brown, slightly kidney shaped seeds, each 1mm or less in length.
-Each seeds outer surface has rows of fine tubercles.
+Each seed's outer surface has rows of fine tubercles.
 Seeds are shaken out of the capsule by the wind.

 Habitat: Night-flowering Catchfly grows in disturbed areas, waste places and cultivated fields.
 It prefers moist to mesic soil conditions and at least partial sun during the day.
 It develops a deep but slender taproot, but reproduces by seed.
 Seeds that germinate in the fall may produce a rosette that overwinters.